 Farm Mealworms As A Free Snack

-Mealworms are fairly easy to grow (article on growing mealworms).
+Mealworms are fairly easy to grow.
 You can purchase live ones on Amazon.
 All you need to grow them is a couple of containers, some shredded paper, and some old fruit and flour.

 Mealworms have three stages of life that are important.
 They have the larvae or worm stage.
 The pupa stage, or cocoon stage.
 And the beetle stage.